Named for its first line, ‘The ribs and terrors in the whale’ by Herman Melville is a five stanza poem depicting the power of God.

 No more the whale did me confine.

-At this turning point in the poem the speaker resorts to begging for relief from “my God.”
+At this turning point in ‘The ribs and terrors in the whale’ the speaker resorts to begging for relief from “my God.”
 In his “black distress,” his unrelenting pain and fear, he speaks to a God that he “could scare believe him mine.”
 This leads the reader to believe that the speaker traditionally is not religious but is only turning to God as a last resort.
 He does not believe that help will truly come as he is not sure God accepts him.

 To his surprise, God “bowed his ear to my complaints,” he listened to the speaker’s prays, and answered them, releasing the narrator from the whale’s stomach.